Kartoffel/WTherm/README.md

 #WTherm

 This is a second rewritten version of my [original WTherm project](https://github.com/NiekProductions/WTherm-alpha/).
-It adds functionality like scheduling, and uses a thermal model to predict the temperature.
+This project was expanded as part of a final thesis which can be found in the **report** folder.
+The new WTherm has added functionality like scheduling, and uses a thermal model to predict the temperature.
 If you set the schedule to 20.0 degrees at 6:00, it will make sure that it reaches 20 degrees at exactly that time.

 ## Installation instructions
  - Download Raspbian for BananaPi from http://www.lemaker.org/resources/9-81/raspbian_for_bananapi.html